bebenlebricolo/events-manager/trunk/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 6.6.3 =
+* Fixed JS error preventing full bookings table admin AJAX functionality in certain languages such as French.
+* Fixed SQL ordering issues causing empty attendee and ticket views in bookings admin area.
+* Added 'booking' array arg to em_bookings_table_get_booking_allowed_actions filter.
+* Fixed WPML error when duplicating an event.

+= 6.6.2 =
+* Added aria-label to ticket selection.
+* Disabled phone module for PHP versions 8.0 due to compatibility issues.
+* Fixed consent not passing validation if marked required yet checked.
+* Fixed ordering issues in booking admin tables, including the inability to order booking fields in a ticket view.
+* Fixed general orderby failing to apply if passed with an ASC or DESC definition.
+* Fixed status filtering issues in booking admin tables.
+* Changed some PHP array declarations to bracket shortform.

 = 6.6.1 =
 * fixed some initial phone number display issues overlapping country selectors on front-end
 * fixed fatal error in settings page